Explicit Estimators for Loss Tomography: Introduction

-The rest of the paper is organized as follows.
-In section 2, we introduce the notations frequently used in the paper and the composite likelihood mentioned above.
-We then present the analysis of the estimator reported in \cite{CDHT99} in section 3.
-The analysis throws light on the correspondence between data and models in estimation.
-We then in section 4 divide data and models into a number of groups according to the correlations involved in the observations of the descendants connected to the path being estimated.
-After that, we pair the data with the models that have the same degree of correlations and obtain a number of composite likelihood equations.
-Then, a statistic analysis of the proposed estimators is presented in section 5, including the statistic properties of the estimators.
-The estimators are further evaluated in section 6 by simulations that confirm the contribution listed above.
-In addition, the robustness of the proposed estimators are discussed in the section that includes the ability to deal with data missing.
-The last section is devoted to concluding remark.
+The rest of the paper is organised as follows.
+In Section \ref{section2}, we introduce the basics of loss tomography that include the loss model, the notations, and the statistics used in this paper.
+In Section \ref{section3}, we use the concepts introduced in Section \ref{section2} to have an MLE for a network of the tree topology.
+We then provide an analysis of the MLE that decomposes the estimator into a number of components.
+The decomposition throws light on the direction of explicit estimators.
+Following the direction, we use composite likelihood to derive a number of likelihood equations in Section \ref{section4}.
+A statistic analysis of the proposed estimators is presented in Section \ref{section5} to discuss the unbiasedness, consistency and asymptotic variance of the estimators.
+The estimators are further evaluated in Section \ref{section6} by simulations that confirm the contribution listed above.
+A brief discussion of the other features of the proposed estimators, including a number of explicit estimators for a data set with missing data, is also presented in this section.
+Section \ref{section7} is devoted to concluding remark and future work.